JorritBosma/WandelApp/README.md

 I learned to make controllers where all the function logic takes place and just call the functions in my routes.

 I restructured my routes using the router.route method (comes with Express).

-Implemented star ratings using Staribility found on GitHub.
-Still to be fixed (nice to have): leaving 0 stars validation (now it defaults to 1 star).